 Understanding the Top Summary Row

-The top of the wave object hierarchy of an AXI-MM protocol instance is the top summary row.
+The top of the wave object hierarchy of an AXI4 protocol instance is the top summary row.
 This transaction waveform shows the overall read and write activity of an AXI interface based on the following rules:

 - If one or more AXI read transactions are in progress, the top summary shows a Read transaction bar in purple color.